 Please, if you love butternut squash, then give this amazing risotto a try.
 Or if you don’t like squash, just give risotto a try.

-Butternut Squash Risotto with Sage and Turkey Sausage
+Butternut Squash Risotto with Sage and Sausage

-- pounds Medium butternut squash about 3
+- Medium butternut squash about 3 pounds

 - 1 tablespoon olive oil to brush